exo-addons/sso-extension/README.md

-SSO Extension for eXo Platform
+SSO Extension for eXo Platform:
-This extension is created to make easier the integration of an sso server with eXo Platform.
+This extension is created to make easier the integration of an sso server within eXo Platform.
 We are going to explain the steps for integration for each SSO server: CAS, JOSSO, openAM.

 -------------------
 System requirements
 -------------------